Hollis Taylor

 Hollis Taylor is an American-born Australian zoomusicologist and composer and a violinist and fiddler.
 She has argued that birdsong should be approached as music.
+In 2025 Taylor and her partner, Jon Rose, were recipients of the Richard Gill Award for Distinguished Services to Australian Music.

 Early life and education

 Taylor was born in the United States.
 She graduated from West Linn High School in West Linn, Oregon.
 She graduated from Webster University in St. Louis with a bachelor's degree in violin performance.
 In 2009 she received a PhD from the University of Western Sydney School of Communication Arts with a concentration in musicology, ornithology, and composition.

 Work

 Composition and performance

 Taylor played with the Oregon Symphony while still a teenager.
 She was the 1982 Oregon Old Time Fiddle Champion.
 During the 1980s and 1990s she headed the Hollis Taylor Band, an acoustic country trio, and was a member of other groups.
 She became concertmaster at Wolf Trap.